MadalinaFrant/movie-recommendation-system/README.md

 ## Project Structure
 The project consists of the following main modules:

 - **Movie Database:** Stores movie data, including information on genres, ratings, and popularity.
-The IMDb Movies Dataset Based on Genre dataset will be used to obtain movie information (available on Kaggle).
+The IMDb Movies Dataset Based on Genre dataset is used to obtain movie information (available on Kaggle - https://www.kaggle.com/datasets/rajugc/imdb-movies-dataset-based-on-genre).
 - **User Preferences:** Captures and manages user preferences for recommendations.
 - **Recommendation Engine:** Generates movie recommendations based on user preferences and movie data.

-The **with-patterns** branch will contain the version of the system that uses design patterns and architectural patterns, while the **without-pattern** branch will contain the unstructured version.
+The **with-patterns** branch contains the version of the system that uses design patterns and architectural patterns, while the **anti-patterns** branch contains the unstructured version.